AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/df-comparison.md

 * **Stitching**: Cross-device identity resolution that links events across devices to a single person.

-* **Structured data model**: Feeds are built and delivered using structured data rather than flat strings.
+* **Structured data model**: Feeds are built and delivered using structured data rather than flat strings such as post_product_list.

-* **Analysis Workspace component rail**: Select dimensions and metrics using the same component rail as Analysis Workspace, rather than a static list of variable names.

 * **Segmentation**: Segments applied to the data view are automatically inherited, and additional segments can be applied directly to the feed.